agusev/mastermind/README.md

 <img width="620" alt="login" src="https://user-images.githubusercontent.com/47907411/211639939-538780f8-c0ae-405c-8a53-01ccfb2f6ca3.png">

 For testing the application I used Mocha and Chai.
-I verified that user can register and login.
+I verified that the user can register and log in.
 Moreover, I tested that the login/register forms are rendered.<br>

 *output:*